 In fact, there’s an emerging movement dedicated to getting innovative about high-value food waste solutions: the upcycled food movement.
 Led by an association that is seeking to certify upcycled food solutions, the premise is that new and high-quality products can be created from surplus food.
 One beautifully simple example of an upcycled food is the dried cherries produced by Sunrise Fresh Dried Fruit Company.
 This family farm takes their cherries that don’t meet retailer specifications to be sold fresh and would have otherwise gone to waste and dries them, turning what would have been a virtually worthless portion of their crop into a delicious and healthy value-added product.

 Finally, our most valuable food waste solution is to reduce the oversupply of food in the first place.
 More than anything, this solution is about intelligent design of the food system to make sure food isn’t rotting in the fields, spoiling on its way to markets, or sitting unsold on the supermarket shelves.
 Here, I want to point you to the thought leadership of the Ellen MacArthur Foundation.
 We need to design the circular food economy, and they have some of the best ideas of what that might look like.

-I hope you see how beautifully complex and connected these food waste solutions are.
+I hope you see how beautifully complex and connected these solutions are that can help us fight climate change by preventing food waste.
 If we get food waste right, we can feed the hungry, create new revenue streams for farmers and businesses, generate renewable energy, build healthy soils, and reduce greenhouse gas emissions.
 So much more is at stake than whether a strawberry ends up in the garbage, and it's important that we see the grayscale of opportunity instead of thinking in only black and white.